Tenpin bowling: Late 1960s to 1980

 The first ten-pin lanes in Europe had been installed in Sweden in 1909, but attempts to popularize the sport in Europe were unsuccessful over the next several decades, though hundreds of lanes were installed on U.S. military bases in the U.K. during World War II.
 Various countries developed the sport to some extent, and the Fédération Internationale des Quilleurs (FIQ; now World Bowling) was formed in 1952 to coordinate international amateur competition.

 A firmer establishment of the sport began in the U.K. in 1960 in London (Stamford Hill) in January 1960, and the British Tenpin Bowling Association (BTBA) was formed the following year.
 The first British made tenpin was by H Massil and sons who received the permit no.1 from the BTBA.
 Various other countries, including Australia, Mexico and Japan, adopted the trend over the ensuing decade.
 After initial faddish growth in the U.K., however, the sport did not thrive as it did in the U.S., and by the 1970s many British bowling alleys were converted to serve competing pastimes, such as bingo.

 The "Lane Master" automatic lane cleaning and conditioning machine was first deployed in the 1960s.

 In the 1960s and early 1970s, top bowling professionals made twice as much money as NFL football stars, received million-dollar endorsement contracts, and were treated as international celebrities.
-The $100,000 Firestone Tournament of Champions launched in 1965, in a decade that saw ABC membership peak at almost 4.6 million male bowlers.
+The PBA's $100,000 Firestone Tournament of Champions launched in 1965, paying out a then-record $25,000 first prize (about $265,000 in 2026 dollars), in a decade that saw ABC membership peak at almost 4.6 million male bowlers.
 The number of sanctioned bowling alleys peaked at about 12,000 in the mid-1960s, mostly in blue-collar urban areas, and Women's International Bowling Congress (WIBC) membership peaked at 4.2 million members in 1979.

 In the late 1960s, the participation sport of bowling found itself competing with spectator sports and outdoor recreational activities.
 The number of certified bowling centers was to eventually decline from its 1960s high of 12,000 to 6,542 in 1998 and 3,976 in 2013.
 The decline was noted acutely in waning league participation over the intervening decades.